ClawSeven/blog/articles/dllm_blog.md

 - The computation pattern of **Block-wise Diffusion** bears a high degree of similarity to SGLang's existing **Chunked-Prefill** process.
 - Unlike auto-regressive language models, diffusion language models utilize various decoding strategies, which require a **dedicated interface for flexible decoding algorithm customization**.

-### Design:
+### Architecture:

-Our approach is to **cleverly leverage SGLang’s existing Chunked-Prefill pipeline** to implement computational support for **Block-wise Diffusion** models.
+Our approach is to **leverage SGLang’s existing Chunked-Prefill pipeline** to implement computational support for **Block-wise Diffusion** models.
 This method allows us to seamlessly integrate DLM into the SGLang ecosystem **without changing the core SGLang framework**, enabling DLM to directly benefit from all the inference optimization techniques SGLang has accumulated.

-#### Architecture:：

 ![](https://intranetproxy.alipay.com/skylark/lark/0/2025/png/20857072/1762249287240-63d8cac1-18ca-464c-b409-9f039fce1ef2.png)

-As illustrated in the diagram, our modifications to the SGLang framework are very restrained, barely touching its core. **SGLang's original** `**generate request**` **execution flow remains unchanged.** Our implementation primarily focuses on leveraging and modifying its existing **Chunked Prefill** mechanism, with the specific work concentrated on two critical components: the `**prefill adder**` and `**chunked reqs**`.
+As illustrated in the diagram, our modifications to the SGLang framework are very restrained, barely touching its core. **SGLang's original** `generate request` **execution flow remains unchanged.** Our implementation primarily focuses on leveraging and modifying its existing **Chunked Prefill** mechanism, with the specific work concentrated on two critical components: the `prefill adder` and `chunked reqs`.

 In SGLang, the initial purpose of Chunked Prefill was to maximize GPU utilization.
 Consequently, the size of a single chunk is typically set quite large—ranging from 2K to 16K tokens in sequence length, depending on the GPU model.
 When the sequence is long enough, it naturally processes **only one request**, which is how the current `prefill adder` and `chunked req` are implemented.

 However, the decoding process for Diffusion models differs: it segments the sequence length at the **Block level**.
 Taking LLaDA-2 as an example, its Block Size is 32 tokens.
 If we were to follow SGLang's previous logic of 'processing only one large request at a time,' GPU performance would clearly be wasted.
 Therefore, **batching** is a crucial problem that must be solved.
-To achieve efficient batching, we modified both `**chunked reqs**` and the `**prefill adder**` to enable them to process multiple Diffusion Blocks within a single computation cycle.
+To achieve efficient batching, we modified both `chunked reqs` and the `prefill adder` to enable them to process multiple Diffusion Blocks within a single computation cycle.

 Furthermore, at the actual decoding execution level, we **inserted an abstraction layer for the Diffusion algorithm** between the **TP Worker (Tensor Parallel worker)** and the **Model Runner (model executor)**.

 Specifically:
 - If the Worker identifies that it is handling a Diffusion model, the execution flow enters this dedicated branch.
-- The TP Worker then calls the Diffusion algorithm's `**run**` function.
+- The TP Worker then calls the Diffusion algorithm's `run` function.
 - Internally, this algorithm utilizes a **forward iteration loop** to continuously drive the Model Runner to perform inference computations until the **entire Block (e.g., all 32 tokens) is decoded.**

-#### Casual Mask
+### Casual Mask

 ![](https://intranetproxy.alipay.com/skylark/lark/0/2025/png/20857072/1762244767456-6c88b3dd-4234-4030-9011-69bd695ac52a.png)